 ViaCAD software plays nice with others.
 ViaCAD is compatible with AutoCAD® with up-to-date DWG import and export capabilities.
 So your team will be able to work together without forcing everyone to be on the same brand of CAD software.

 ViaCAD is also compatible with over a dozen popular CAD and Graphics formats, so you’ll be able to deliver files that can be opened and edited by users of other popular design software.
-In our newest release (version 12) you can import PDF and Adobe Illustrator files, and be able to import/export SketchUp 2019 and Collada files.

 While ViaCAD is feature rich, we work hard at making it easy by including intuitive tools like our LogiCursor™ that makes CAD a snap by suggesting your next move as you draw.